 Traeger Pro Series Gen 2 Overview

 There are other small differences between the Gen 1 and Gen 2 such as the style of the handles.
 However, the important differences come down to the control panel.
-The Gen 1 Pro Series control panel, while it had a digital display, was actually very analogue in how it controlled the auger/induction fan though the adjustment on the temperature dial.
-The new D2 control panel on the Pro Series Gen 2 is all digital.
+The Gen 1 Pro Series control panel, while it had a digital display, was actually very analogue in how it controlled the auger/induction fan through the adjustment on the temperature dial.
+The new D2 control panel on the Pro Series Gen 2 is all digital and uses a PID algorithm.
 Hence, it has much more precise control over the auger motor and induction fan.

 Benefits Of The Gen 1 Pro Series Traeger Pellet Grills